 Export ban: From 2025 the F-gas regulation introduces an export ban for RACHP systems intended for the use of refrigerants with a GWP ≥ 1000 provided that these systems cannot be placed on the EU market.

 This means that the date of the bans will set the date for the potential export limitations.
-This restriction is new, there is no experience with it, and it must still be verified if e.g. units designed for dual refrigerant use like R454B / R410A can count as a unit for the lowest GWP value.
+The restriction is new and there have been discussion around it.
+The Commission has stated that application designed for multiple refrigerant use can apply the lowest GWP refrigerant as the measure for determining whether the product can be exported.
 The intention of the EU is to address concerns about dumping of equipment, which is obsolete in Europe, into developing countries’ markets.

 Heat Pumps: